-The optional disable-access-logging property in the container-descriptor in weblogic.xml can be used to specify whether access logging for an underlying Web application is disabled.
+The optional access-logging-disabled property in the container-descriptor in weblogic.xml can be used to specify whether access logging for an underlying Web application is disabled.

 - If the property is set as true, then application accesses are not logged. - If the property is not defined or is set as false, then application accesses are logged.